Estimating Central, Peripheral, and Temporal Visual Contributions to Human Decision Making in Atari Games: Results

 The t-SNE visualization in Fig.~\ref{fig:cluster_tsne} supports the same observation.
-The overall clusters occupy distinct regions but do not resemble seperate islands, except from C3 that shows some seperation from C4 and C5.
-For the individual games' t-SNE chart, we see some seperated clusters, such as C2 for Centipede or Phoenix, as well as C3 for Seaquest.
+The overall clusters occupy distinct regions but do not resemble separate islands, except from C3 that shows some separation from C4 and C5.
+For the individual games' t-SNE chart, we see some separated clusters, such as C2 for Centipede or Phoenix, as well as C3 for Seaquest.
 We therefore interpret the clusters as coarse behavioral regimes that help analyze patterns of decision making, but do not necessarily represent clear behavioral modes.
-For the more seperated cluster regions in individual games, it is not entirely clear how much these correspond to behavioral modes or are a result of the specific game's mechanic.
+For the more separated cluster regions in individual games, it is not entirely clear how much these correspond to behavioral modes or are a result of the specific game's mechanic.

 Fig.~\ref{fig:cluster_examples} shows two example scenes for each cluster from the two games with the highest silhouette scores in this cluster.
 We highlight three examples: (1) For the complex decision cluster C1, in Riverraid we observe the player's plane approaching a refueling station and a helicopter approaching flying direction.
 This indeed requires more complex decision making and the player decides to slow down, but several options are possible and some models predict no button press.
 (2) For the intent-driven cluster 4 in Freeway, we observe the human is looking at its chicken character being blocked from an incoming car and decides to press no button and wait.
 It is reasonable that the focus region here was most important here.
 (3) For the periphery-driven/ obvious choice cluster 5, we observe an expected pattern in SpaceInvaders.
 The player looks at the alien spaceships above while its character is located under a shield which is obvious from periphery or short-term memory.
 To attack, the player decides to go right, which is correctly predicted by all models except E--F, which predict firing immediately as they have limited or no information the player is currently below a shield.